core-wg/oscore-edhoc/draft-ietf-core-oscore-edhoc.md

 The following parameters are defined.

+* 'ed-i', specifying, if present, that the server supports the EDHOC Initiator role, hence the reverse message flow of EDHOC.
+A value MUST NOT be given to this parameter and any present value MUST be ignored by parsers.

+* 'ed-r', specifying, if present, that the server supports the EDHOC Responder role, hence the forward message flow of EDHOC.
+A value MUST NOT be given to this parameter and any present value MUST be ignored by parsers.

 * 'ed-method', specifying an authentication method supported by the server.
 This parameter MUST specify a single value, which is taken from the 'Value' column of the "EDHOC Method Type" registry defined in {{Section 9.3 of I-D.ietf-lake-edhoc}}.
 This parameter MAY occur multiple times, with each occurrence specifying a different authentication method.

 * 'ed-csuite', specifying an EDHOC cipher suite supported by the server.
 This parameter MUST specify a single value, which is taken from the 'Value' column of the "EDHOC Cipher Suites" registry defined in {{Section 9.2 of I-D.ietf-lake-edhoc}}.
 This parameter MAY occur multiple times, with each occurrence specifying a different cipher suite.